jxgu1016/MNIST_center_loss_pytorch/README.md

 ### UPDATE(Mar.
 2018)
-Problems reported in [NOTIFICATION](#jump) now has been SOLVED!
-New result is shown below and looks similar to the former one
+Problems reported in the [NOTIFICATION](#jump) now has been SOLVED!
+New result is shown below and looks similar to the former one.
+If you want to try the former one, please return to [Commits on Feb 12, 2018](https://github.com/jxgu1016/MNIST_center_loss_pytorch/tree/dbeea5380de8a3c6b1b3b3f2c411b980e143dd87).

+Some code can be and should be **optimized** when calculating Eq.4 in [*backword()*](https://github.com/jxgu1016/MNIST_center_loss_pytorch/blob/master/CenterLoss.py) to replace the for-loop and feel free to pull your request.

 ### NOTIFICATION(Feb.
 2018)
 <span id="jump"> </span>